To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The “authentic” version differs by including an attribution to Kane and Behrens in a section heading, including quotation marks around certain paragraphs and in acknowledging Kane and Behrens’s work in the bibliography.

 An M&G investigation strongly suggests that the paper provided by Tsedu was doctored after the newspaper sent Nevhuthanda questions about the alleged plagiarism on June 12.
-The investigation established that, according to its electronic properties, the “authentic” version provided by Tsedu was created on June 16, four days after the M&G put questions to Nevhutanda.
+M&G put questions to Nevhutanda.

 A version of Nevhutanda’s paper was supplied to Document Transformation Technologies for publication before the conference and stored on CD-ROM, and a copy of the paper was stored in the University of Pretoria’s documents depository after the conference ended.
 In both cases, the paper contains the plagiarised material, indicating that it was the version that was presented.